Bay of Plenty Regional Council adopted its Annual Plan 2016/17 (year two of the Long Term Plan 2015-2025) on 30 June 2016.

 The framework for setting charges to do this work sits under section 36 of the Resource Management Act 1991 (RMA).
 Each year the Regional Council develops a charging policy that sets out what costs we intend to recover for the services and functions that we undertake when carrying out our regulatory functions under the RMA.

-For more information on the Proposed Bay of Plenty Regional Council Resource Management Act and Building Act Charges Policy 2016/17, and how to make a submission, please visit the Section 36 Charges Policy page.
+For more information on the Bay of Plenty Regional Council Resource Management Act and Building Act Charges Policy 2016/17, please visit the Section 36 Charges Policy page.